Last Updated on November 8, 2022 by bethrmartin

 If your favorite pastime involves sewing, you probably have tons of scrap fabric.
 Use embroidery hoops to show off your favorite patterns by arranging a few together to add visual interest to your empty walls.

-When you hear the word wreath, you might just think of Christmas, but don’t stop there.
-You can find many thoughtful options that work for any season, or you can change the look throughout the year.
+You might think of Christmas when you hear the word wreath, but don’t stop there.
+You can find many thoughtful options that work for any season or change the look throughout the year.
 Dried flowers are a chic way to add texture to an empty wall.

-If you are looking for an option for a kids’ room or playroom, then chalkboard paint might be for you.
-You can paint an entire wall, an accent wall, or just a shape, but this will be sure to give endless fun to any little ones (or young at heart) in your home.
+If you are looking for a kids’ room or playroom option, then chalkboard paint might be for you.
+You can paint an entire wall, an accent wall, or just a shape, but this will surely give endless fun to any little ones (or young at heart) in your home.

 It’s always fun to find that train ticket in an old backpack from your study abroad in Paris, but why leave this to chance?
 Hang those tickets from your favorite adventures on the wall, and never forget your best vacations.